What is the Lake Charles Methanol II Project?

 What is methanol used for?

-Methanol can serve as an important hydrogen carrier that is used around the world to produce many products that improve our daily lives.
-It is used to produce plastics, coatings, automotive electronics, foam materials, inks, paint, adhesives, caulk, rubber tires, and many other vital products.
-It also can be blended with gasoline to fuel vehicles or used to create biodiesel fuel.
-Because it is such a useful feedstock, methanol demand is projected to grow for the foreseeable future.
-Currently, much of the methanol used in the U.S. is imported; the LCM project will help reduce these imports.
+Methanol is a vital national and global commodity used to produce many products that improve our daily lives.
+It is used for medical supplies, pharmaceutical manufacturing, and the production of plastics, coatings, automotive electronics, foam materials, inks, paints, adhesives, caulk, rubber tires, and many other vital products.
+It can also be blended with gasoline to fuel vehicles or used to produce biodiesel.
+Because it is such a useful feedstock, demand for methanol is projected to grow for the foreseeable future.
+When completed, LCM will be the 5th-largest global producer, increasing U.S. production by over 30% and reasserting U.S. leadership in methanol markets.